 The unemployment rate in Belgium is quite low.
 Of the entire adult population of Belgium aged 24 to 60, only 5.7% remain unoccupied, which is lower than the European average of 6.9%.
 The main obstacle to employment may be the lack of knowledge of one of the state languages.

-The initial salary level for graduates is from 2500 EUR to 5000 EUR per month.
+The initial salary level for graduates is from 2,696 USD to 5,392 USD per month.

 In connection with joining the Bologna process, Belgian diplomas comply with the standard adopted in Europe.
 Also in Belgium there are the NARIC centers (National Academic Recognition and Information Centers), which can be contacted if necessary to confirm the diploma.